-On a existing Sitecore project I had to use SignalR for a page to facilitate real-time update of the information for all the visitors/users that were interacting with that page.
+On an existing Sitecore 8 project, I had to use SignalR for a page to facilitate real-time update of the information for all the visitors/users that were interacting with that page.

 Indeed I turned to Sitecore SignalR module and used as resources other blogs/websites that wrote about the subject: